jeniferirwin/rafflemanager-data-generator/README.md

 The validator checks:
 - **Roster Data Consistency**: Ensures `sales10 ≤ sales30` and `purchases10 ≤ purchases30`
 - **Data Integrity**: Verifies proper formatting and structure

+**Note**: The GUI validation buttons automatically find and validate the most recently generated file, even if it's in a custom output folder.

 ### Example Validation Output
 ```